Ezak25/alx-zero_day/README.md

 My first readme
-he only time you are allowed to update and commit from GitHub interface
+the only time you are allowed to update and commit from GitHub interface